 We all have a SOCIAL STYLE that dictates our behaviors and preferences in all facets of life.
-These preferences effect salespeople, and dictate our naturally preferred behaviors in selling situations.
+These preferences effect salespeople, and influence our naturally preferred behaviors in selling situations.
 But of course our own preferences are not necessarily those of the people we are trying to sell to.
-In fact, the odds are 3 -1 that the person you’re selling is a different SOCIAL STYLE than you.
+In fact, the odds are 3 -1 that the person you’re selling to is a different SOCIAL STYLE than you.

 An effective sales person knows it is all about being able to read the customer — their body language, their eye contact, their voice inflections, but has your sales team been trained to know what all of those behaviors are actually telling them?

 SOCIAL STYLE training gives us a better understanding of ourselves and of others.
 We learn about the four SOCIAL STYLEs (Amiable, Analytical, Expressive and Driving) and form ‘Ah Ha’ moments as we learn things about ourselves that we may have never recognized before, like our backup behaviors when we feel threatened and what triggers us to feel threatened.
 For example, as an Expressive Style person, I feel threatened when I feel that my efforts aren’t appreciated and when I am receiving too much negative criticism without any positive feedback.
 My backup behavior is to become defensive.
 Knowing this about myself I try to not become overly defensive – and try to think of any criticism as constructive.

 On the flip side, this understanding of SOCIAL STYLE allows you to pick up on behavioral cues and determine others’ SOCIAL STYLEs, giving you the most comprehensive understanding of how to best interact with them.